Charlie Macnamara - Technical Writer and Developer

 Why this method works:

-2. Parallel fermentation creates complementary flavor profiles
+2. Parallel ferments (biga + starter) create complementary profiles

 3. Flexible timing